Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ![Everflow, Value Proposition Canvas](../../media/everflow-value-proposition-canvas.png)

-A value proposition canvas is a tool for workshopping the value proposition of a product or service.
+A value proposition canvas is a tool for explaining the value proposition of a product or service.
 This draft canvas explains how Everflow differentiates its services, how Everflow addresses Customer pains, and how Everflow provides extra value-added gains.

 The canvas reads right to left, and the coloured cards link, to highlight the Job a customer has to do, the Pains they experience, and the Gains they would like.